jreiche/aeo_radar/README.md

 ![fig](/figure_02.png)
 <sub>Figure 2.
 Sentinel-1 RGB (Red: VV-VH, Green: VH, Blue: VV) (left) of an area in Riau and the corresponding photos of the land cover (right – top: water body; middle: secondary peatland forest; plantation logging and secondary peatland forest) </sub>

-## Sentinel-1 satellite data
+## 1.2 Data
 Sentinel-1 is a C-band radar satellite providing the “Interferometric Wide swath” mode with co- and cross-polarization, a spatial resolution of 10 m and a temporal resolution of up to 6 days in the tropics [38].
 More to come!

 Detailed information regarding the Sentinel-1 sensors are accessible on – Reference.

-## Introduction to Google Earth Engine
+# 2. Introduction to Google Earth Engine
 Google Earth Engine (GEE) provides vast amounts of satellite imagery and geospatial datasets ready to use for researcher, scientists and developers.
 Satellite images include ESA’s Sentinel missions providing both dense optical (Sentinel-2) and radar (Sentinel-1) data streams.
 These data streams can be directly processed on Googles servers making it a fast and convenient tool to analyse remote sensing data.
 For a brief introduction to capabilities of GEE you may watch the videos of this [playlist.](https://www.youtube.com/playlist?list=PLivRXhCUgrZpCR3iSByLYdd_VwFv-3mfs)
 * [A short general introduction of what GEE is and what you can do with it.](https://www.youtube.com/watch?v=W2V_awzKDOg&list=PLivRXhCUgrZpCR3iSByLYdd_VwFv-3mfs&index=2&t=0s)